For Colored Girls poster

 At 67 minutes, the Midpoint arrives at 50% of the runtime—precisely centered, creating perfect narrative symmetry.
 Significantly, this crucial beat Jo confronts Carl about his secret life and the revelation that he has HIV, a false defeat that seems to destroy her world and raises the stakes for her survival and identity., fundamentally raising what's at risk.
 The emotional intensity shifts, dividing the narrative into clear before-and-after phases.

 The Collapse moment at 101 minutes (75% through) represents the emotional nadir.
-Here, Beau drops Crystal's two children out of the window to their deaths—the literal "whiff of death" and the film's darkest moment, shattering any remaining illusions and forcing all the women to face the deadly consequences of silence., illustrates the protagonist at their lowest point.
+Here, Beau drops Crystal's two children out of the window to their deaths—the literal "whiff of death" and the film's darkest moment, shattering any remaining illusions and forcing all the women to face the deadly consequences of silence., demonstrates the protagonist at their lowest point.
 This beat's placement in the final quarter sets up the climactic reversal.

 The Second Threshold at 107 minutes initiates the final act resolution at 80% of the runtime.
 The women gather together and begin to speak their truths aloud through poetry and testimony, choosing to break silence and support one another rather than remain isolated in their individual suffering., demonstrating the transformation achieved throughout the journey.